treasure-data/treasure-boxes/integration-box/datarobot/README.md

 ## Limitation
 DataRobot's Prediction API restricts the data size <= 50MB.
-When predicting bigger data, you need to partition.
+When predicting bigger data, you need to partition and predict for each parts.

 ## Further Reading
 - DataRobot API (You need to login DataRobot)